-Linda Franklin, R.N., clinical coordinator for Carilion Clinic Orthopaedics, shares some of her top tips for keeping your hinges smooth.
+John Martino, M.D., with Carilion Clinic Orthopaedics, shares his four top tips for keeping your hinges smooth.

 Maintain a Healthy Weight

-Staying at a healthy body weight is one of the most important and effective ways to ensure healthy joints.
+Staying at a healthy body weight is one of the most important and effective ways to keep your joints healthy.

-“For every pound you’re overweight, you are putting 20 pounds of excessive pressure on your weight bearing joints, which later contributes to major hip and knee issues,” said Franklin.
+“For every pound you’re overweight, you are putting 5-7 pounds of excessive pressure on your weight bearing joints, which later may contribute to major hip and knee issues,” says Dr. Martino.

 Get Enough Calcium

-Franklin also recommended following a proper diet high in calcium and vitamin D. Choosing veggies like lettuce, broccoli, spinach and kale is another good way to boost your intake of calcium, along with the usual sources like milk, yogurt and supplements.
+Dr. Martino also recommends following a balanced diet high in calcium and vitamin D. Choosing veggies like lettuce, broccoli, spinach and kale is a good way to boost your intake of calcium, along with the usual sources like milk, yogurt and supplements.
+Turmeric and glucosamine/chondroitin are common supplements that can help with joint pain.
 And another great tip—kick the soda habit.

-“Many are surprised to learn how cola drinks can significantly drain calcium absorption to the bones,” explained Franklin.
+“Many of my patients are surprised to learn how cola drinks can significantly drain calcium absorption to the bones,” explains Dr. Martino.
+Not only that, soda (and sweet tea) are a major source of hidden calories.

 If you already experience joint pain, strengthening the muscles and ligaments around your joints can improve your pain level and functionality without surgery.

-“I tell patients not to stop using joints that hurt because that will only make it worse,” said Franklin.
-“But instead, find a way to accomplish what you need to do in a less painful way.
+“I tell patients to keep using their joints even if they hurt because if you don’t use it, you lose it,” says Dr. Martino.
+“Instead, find a way to accomplish what you need to do in a less painful way.
 Our orthopaedics team works with patients to figure how they can do just that.”

-Many of us sit most of the day at work, which constantly flexes your knees and hips.
-Help your joints by taking a break once an hour.
-Get up, walk around or stretch.
+Many of us sit most of the day at work, which constantly flexes our knees and hips.
+Help your joints by taking a break once each hour— get up, walk around or stretch.

 Talk to Your Doctor

-If you are experiencing joint pain, talking to your doctor may provide some information about how you can deal with the pain—with or without medication.
+If you are experiencing joint pain, your health care provider can offer some information about how you can deal with the pain—with or without medication.

-“Many people think their skeletal system is going to last forever, but it’s not,” said Franklin.
-“You need to ‘buy in’ to making positive changes to your bone health.”
+“Many people think their joints are going to last forever, but they may not,” says Dr. Martino.
+“You need to ‘buy in’ to making positive changes to your bone and joint health.
+Our team at Carilion Clinic Orthopaedics help you do just that.”